Credit Card Fraud Detection: Things You Should Know

 Be Cautious of Phishing Attempts

-They often come in the form of emails or text messages that seems to be from your bank or credit card company.
+They often come in the form of emails or text messages that seem to be from your bank or credit card company.
 Always be cautious when you receive messages asking for personal information or credit card details.
 Remember, legitimate organizations never ask for sensitive information via email or text.

 The Power of Strong, Unique Passwords